Download eBooks & Wiring Diagrams (FREE)

 3. Low Power Draw

-At its lowest speeds, the MaxxFan draws less than 3-watts of power.
-This is important because even though the energy draw is so low, a vent fan can still consume considerable amounts of power over a 24-hour period because continuous use.
+The MaxxFan draws less than 3 watts of power at its lowest speeds.
+This is important because even though the energy draw is so low, a vent fan can still consume considerable power over a 24-hour because of its continuous use.

 What We Dislike

 No product is completely perfect.
-And in this Maxxair fan review, we do list a couple of critiques of this fan.
+In this Maxxair fan review, we do list a couple of critiques of this fan.

 1. Rain Cover Is Hard To Clean

 More parts mean more things to clean.
-And because the MaxxFan comes with a built-in rain cover, it’s just another part you have to clean and maintain.
-And cleaning the rain cover means having to get onto the roof and detaching the cover from the main fan unit.
-It’s not difficult, but time consuming and inconvenient.
+And because the MaxxFan comes with a built-in rain cover, it’s just another part you must clean and maintain.
+Cleaning the rain cover means getting onto the roof and detaching the cover from the main fan unit.
+It’s not difficult, but it’s time-consuming and inconvenient.

 2. No Sealant Tape Included

-Our RV windows came included with sealant tape to prevent rain water from leaking in through the sides.
+Our RV windows came with sealant tape to prevent rainwater from leaking through the sides.
 We wished Maxxair would include something similar since these fans are almost exclusively being installed on campervan and RV roofs.

 Instead, we had to purchase our own Butyl Tape and lap sealant to create a watertight seal.

-To install, check out our MaxxFan installation post to learn more.
+Ready To Install?
+Check out our MaxxFan installation post to learn more.

 3. Retaining Knobs Are Hard To Turn